This post is also available in: Español (Spanish)

 Screaming massive growth, the challenger bank and “most innovative company in Latin America” finally made the announcement under the brand name “Nu.”
 While the company is still focused on fortifying operations in Brazil, it’s also taking full advantage of international growth opportunities.

 On that note, organizers have already announced a few recruitment sessions in Mexico.
 By the end, Nubank will certainly find new talent to support its growth in Latin America.

-Since beginning in 2013 under the leadership of CEO David Vélez, the fintech scaleup has accumulated over 6 million customers in Brazil using its digital bank and tax-free credit card system.
-Even more impressive, Nubank ranked third as Latin America’s most innovative company, according to Fast Company.
+Since beginning in 2013 under the leadership of Vélez, the fintech scaleup has accumulated over 6 million customers in Brazil using its digital bank and tax-free credit card system.
+Even more impressive, Nubank ranked as Latin America 2019’s most innovative company, according to Fast Company.

-To date, the company is one of Brazil’s most famous unicorns, worth more than US$1 billion.
+To date, the company is Latin America’s leading fintech company.
+At the same time, it’s one of Brazil’s most renowned unicorns, worth more than US$1 billion.